Skip to main content

 • Divided into fixed-term and non-fixed term.

-• Probationary period negotiated between employers and employees, usually around three months.
+• Probationary period negotiated between employers and employees, usually around three months in practice.

 • Annual leave entitlement based on years of service, ranging from 3 to 30 days.